Abiud-lang/week2_codeChallange/README.md

 ## Learning essentials

-- Practice using iteration,acess and manipulate list items.
+- Practice using iteration,access and manipulate list items.
 - Practice and gain experience on the DOM.
 - Be conversant with event listeners and interactive applications.